The link between employee engagement and recognition

 But what does that impact really look like in practice?
 And how can organizations use recognition to build stronger, more consistent engagement?
 Let’s find out.

-How does recognition impact employee engagement?
+How recognition impacts employee engagement

 Recognition plays a direct role in employee engagement by reinforcing what good work looks like and why it matters.
-When recognition is done right, it:
+And that matters, because according to Gallup, only one in three U.S. workers strongly agree they’ve received recognition or thanks for doing good work in the past week.

 Builds emotional connection